Gluten Sensitivity Test

 The SELFCheck Gluten Sensitivity Test can help you to determine whether you may have coeliac disease, and require specialist advice.
 It uses a very small blood sample taken from the tip of the finger.
 This looks for the IgA tTG antibody in the blood, and is thought to be a reliable indicator of coeliac disease.
 The test doesn’t need to go to a lab, and produces a result in 5 minutes.

-To buy your gluten sensitivity test online, click below to place your order.
+To buy your gluten intolerance test online, click below to place your order.
 You’ll be given a short form to fill out, and your order will be sent to you in secure packaging by tracked next-day courier.

 Supplied with this test are the following: